 To mark this diamond anniversary, PGSF is asking for pledge donations to the fund.
 For a contribution of $60 per month, donors can help graphic communication students all over the country continue their education without the burden of worrying about educational funding.

 “Being able to stress a little less about money really allows me to focus more on my studies and the career path I want to take,” said Danielle Wood, third-year graphic communication student at California Polytechnic State University and PGSF recipient.
 “I am eternally grateful for all PGSF does for me and all the other college students in situations similar to mine!”

-To learn more about PGSF, or to make a donation today, visit www.pgsf.org or contact John Berthelsen at email@example.com.
+To learn more about PGSF, or to make a donation today, visit www.pgsf.org or contact John Berthelsen by clicking here.
 PGSF is a 501(c)3 non-profit organization and contributions are tax-deductible to the extent allowed by law.